-Other activity and items of interest for this Priority during Quarter 4 Business & Economy North Northallerton Development Association (NNDA) Programme indicates currently on track to deliver by February 2019.
+Other activity a Other activity and items of interest for this Priority during Quarter 4 Business & Economy North Northallerton Development Association (NNDA) Programme indicates currently on track to deliver by February 2019.

-Other activity and items of interest for this Priority during Quarter 4 Business & Economy ctd Central Northallerton Connections project has engaged with all required stakeholders and is progressing discussions on detailed design elements with North Yorkshire County Council Highways.
-Awaiting a decision on a National Productivity Innovation Fund funding bid, this is anticipated to be announced at the November budget.
-The bid for Local Enterprise Partnership Local Growth Funding towards the development of the digital hub on the prison site is progressing well; the project has been invited to submit a detailed business case and has been declared a priority project by the Local Enterprise Partnership.
-Dalton Bridge Continued work on project and working closely with North Yorkshire County Council, Local Enterprise Partnership and businesses.
+Other activity and items of interest for this Priority during Quarter 4 Business & Economy ctd...
+Central Northallerton Connections project has engaged with all required stakeholders and is progressing discussions on detailed design elements with North You Council Highways.
+Awaiting a decision on a National Productivity Innovation Fund funding bid, this is anticipated to be announced at the North You budget.
+The bid for Local Enterprise Partnership Local Growth Funding towards the development of the digital hub on the prison site is progressing discussions on detailed design elements with North You budget.
+The bid for Local Enterprise Partnership Local Growth Funding towards the development of the digital hub on the prison site is progressing the project has been invited to submit a detailed business case and has been declared a priority project by the Local Enterprise Partnership Dalton Bridge Continued work on project and working closely with North Yorkshire County Council, Local Enterprise Partnership and businesses.
 Leeming Bar Working closely with the Local Plan team to co-ordinate inputs from Business & Economy.
 Manage the feasibility study for Leeming Bar Aiskew Moor Feasibility Study.
 Vibrant Market Town Project Footfall counter for all of the market towns have been ordered and will provide baseline information for the Vibrant Market Town project.
 Installation will be in Q3.
 Social Media training session organised in Northallerton for market traders and other businesses.
+Social Media training session organised in Normalienton for market traders and other businesses.
 Proposals for Thirsk market are being reviewed.
 Investment Plans undergoing internal review.
 Business Support Stokesley Wi-Fi - New Broadband Line for Town Hall to be completed 6 October 2017 and roll out of capital equipment installation to follow.
 Additional work had to be done at the Town Hall to make room for another line as some parts of the BT network were at capacity.
 Landing page created for Stokesley Wi-Fi, awaiting equipment installation.
-Federation of Small Business - 9 new members joined in this quarter.
-Planning Prison Archaeology at the Prison including staff attendance.
-Idox Health Check Assessment of systems with a view to the future development of Enterprise and Uniform.
+Federation of Small Business - 9 new members joined in this guarter.
+Planning Prison Archaeology at the Prison including staff attendance. i ianning Idox Health Check Assessment of systems with a view to the future development of Enterprise and Uniform.
 Recruitment Re-structure agreed and recruitment for new posts commenced.